Kate Marchessault

 Kristin Sutton

-Hip Hop & Tap Kristin Sutton had performed and taught dance in the Portland area for over 25 years.
-She was a member of Rhythm and Sole Tap Company as well as Rhythm Factor, a Hip-Hop company based at Casco Bay Movers Dance Studio.
+Hip Hop and Tap Kristin Sutton had performed and taught dance in the Portland area for over 25 years.
+She was a member of Rhythm and Sole Tap Company and Rhythm Factor, a Hip-Hop company based at Casco Bay Movers Dance Studio.
 Kristin founded Avant Dance in 2011 and started G-Tric Dance Crew, a hip-hop company that performed all over the state.
-Kristin is also the creator of the annual Thriller Throwdown, a zombie-inspired flash mob that takes place in Portland every October.
+Kristin is also the creator of the annual Thriller Throwdown, a zombie-inspired flash mob in Portland every October.
 Kristin is trained in tap, jazz, hip-hop, and ballroom.

 Bruce Tracy